HL7NZ/data-standard-designer/input/pagecontent/index.md

 To facilitate the process of creating those Data Standard models, and especially the review process around them, tooling was created to help create the models, generate a sample User Interface through which the models could be viewed as a form.
 In addition, there are functions developed to capture reviewer comments and record their disposition by the Data Standard developers

 #### Target audience
-This guide is aimed at an implementer wishing to develop solutions that are compliant with the data standards.
+This guide documents the artifacts used by the designer including:

+* The profile on the Questionnaire resource which contains definition of a single standard
+* Extension definitions for the extensions used
+* Some terminology artifacts (CodeSystem, ValueSets) for custom terminology

-Note that the standards developed during this process describe the data elements within the standard - not the mechanism by which information can be exchanged between systems.
+Note that the standards developed during this process describe the data elements within the standard - not the mechanism by which information can be exchanged between systems (This is described in the StructuredPathology guide).

 Many, but not all, of the data elements are coded with a SNOMED code - this is a work in progress.

 #### Tooling